-Management has continued to focus on managing the risks arising from the pandemic on staff, operations, business planning and claims.
+Management have continued to monitor the development of the pandemic on staff, operations, business planning and claims as globally this transits to an endemic.
 The total impact of COVID-19 claims is within the total mortality shock stress capital.

-At the time of writing, there are clear humanitarian concerns in relation to the military conflict between Russia and Ukraine.
+At the time of writing, there continues to be clear humanitarian concerns in relation to the military conflict between Russia and Ukraine.
 Management have assessed our financial, insurance, and operational risk positions.
-This will remain an area of focus as the situation develops over time.
+This will remain an area of continued monitoring as the situation develops over time.
 Management have reviewed the investment portfolios for exposure to assets that might be impacted by ongoing instability in Ukraine.
 None of the investments held by the Company have direct exposure to any Russian or Ukrainian issuers.
 The Company has no direct insurance exposure to Russia or Ukraine.
 Operational considerations include our SAP data centres in Poland.
 Management have undertaken business impact assessments in relation to these data centres and business continuity plans are in place.
-A disaster recovery test was completed successfully in October 2021.
+Disaster recovery testing was completed successfully in 2022.